 F1 security on course

 Among that technology is digital radio communication.
-Several Formula 1 tracks are within coverage of a digital radio network from Airbus Defence and Space.
+Several Formula 1 tracks are within coverage of a digital radio network from Airbus.
 For example:

 - Autódromo Hermanos Rodríguez in Mexico City, Mexican Grand Prix